 The Board should be transparent and fair in the conduct of the annual and special shareholders meetings of the Corporation.
-It shall be the duty of the Directors to ensure that basic Shareholder rights are disclosed in this Manual and on the website of the Corporation to promote Shareholder rights, remove impediments to the exercise of such rights and allow opportunity for them to seek redress for violation of their rights in accordance with law.
-They shall encourage the reasonable exercise of Shareholders'

-voting rights and the solution of collective action problems through appropriate mechanisms.
+It shall be the duty of the Directors to arrange disclosure of the basic Shareholder rights in this Manual and on the website of the Corporation to promote Shareholder rights, remove impediments to the exercise of such rights and allow opportunity for them to seek redress for violation of their rights in accordance with law.
+They shall encourage the reasonable exercise of Shareholders' voting rights and the solution of collective action problems through appropriate mechanisms.
 They shall employ all reasonable possible means to minimize and other administrative or practical impediments to Shareholders participating in meetings and/or voting in person.
 The Directors shall also pave the way for the electronic filing and distribution of Shareholder information necessary to make informed decisions, subject to legal constraints.

-In addition, the Minutes of the Annual and Special Stockholders' Meeting should be available on the corporate website within five (5) business days from the end of the meeting.
+In addition, the Minutes of the Annual and Special Stockholders' Meetings should be made available on the corporate website within five (5) business days from the end of the meeting.

-It should also establish an Investor Relations Office (IRO) to ensure constant engagement with its Shareholders.
+It should also establish an Investor Relations Office (IRO) to allow regular engagement with its Shareholders.
 The IRO should be present at every shareholders' meeting.